CS-DS-125/125book/py4e_rst/AA-contrib.rst

 Allen Downey is an Associate Professor of Computer Science at the Franklin W. Olin College of Engineering.

-Contributor List for “Think Python”
+Contributor List for "Think Python"
 -----------------------------------